muratk3n/thirdwave/en/README.md

 I thought it was a Spanish soccer guy talking abt a game, goooooaaaallll! turns out it was singer talking Spanish during a song in Inaug...
-Singing was okay muchacha
+The singing was ok muchacha

 ---